Schrausser/SSR/README.md

 ![figure.\label{pic13}](pic13.jpg)

-Most distant quasars on the edge of the observable universe at $r>14Gpc$:
+Most distant quasars on the edge of the observable universe at $r>9Gpc$ (see eg. Wang et al., 2021):

 ![figure.\label{pic14}](pic14.jpg)